dengliangshi/MySQLdb-Wrapper/README.md

 ```

 ## Cursor Class
 Default, mysqldb returns query result as rows, but in practice, results as a dict may be more usable.
-So the cursor class is set to be MySQLdb.cursors.SSDictCursor in this module.
-In additon, with this cursor class, query results will be saved in server and return a iterator which will save space and maybe enhance efficiency.
+So the cursor class is set to be MySQLdb.cursors.DictCursor in this module.
+For quering for a great number of records, MySQLdb.cursors.ssDictCursor is adopted, with which query results will be saved in server and return a iterator which will save space and maybe enhance efficiency.

 ## Timeout Issue
 MySQL server will automatically break the connection to any client which keeps unactive for a certain time, default is 8 hours, and MySQLdb will raise an error when excuting any SQL query in this case.
 This module deals with this issue by reconnecting to the server when catch the error.